 With a capacity of 200, the suite can be divided into three self-contained rooms and is adjacent to the Dragon Bar and Secret Garden Restaurant.

 Located just off Towers Street, this venue is ideally located near the entrance to the theme park allowing your guests easy access to your base at the start of the day.
-The suite is made up of the Towers Room and Lake View Room.
+The suite is made up of the Towers Room and Lake View Room, with the latter being the primary space.

 Set away from the theme park crowds, your delegates can enjoy the private bar, views of the historic Towers and have access to private toilets too!